magnusvk/counter_culture/README.md

 end
 ```

 You can specify a scope instead of a where condition string for `column_names`.
-It is recommended
+We recommend
-to provide a Proc that returns a hash instead of directly providing a hash as the scope
+providing a Proc that returns a hash instead of directly providing a hash: If you were to directly
-will hit your database to load the schema cache while your model is being loaded:
+provide a scope this would load your schema cache on startup which will break things like
+`rake db:migrate`.

 ```ruby
 class Product < ActiveRecord::Base